ctripoll/scoring_project/README.md

 The purpose of this system is to determine if an html page is using recommended and proper syntax.
 A higher score represents a well written html file.

 ## Running the Program
 In any IDE, run the `HTMLScorerUI.java` file.
-Or if in the command line, navigate to the `src/scoring_project/scoring_project` folder and run the program by typing `java HTMLScorer`.
+Or if in the command line, navigate to the `src/scoring_project/scoring_project` folder and run the `HTMLScorerUI.java` file with the appropriate command.
+It is recommended to run via Eclipse.
 The program will then prompt login and upon successful login, it will present instructions on how to use the system.